 By Caroline Berg in New York (China Daily)

-Wang Xixin, deputy dean and professor of law at Peking University Law School, spoke at the memorandum of understanding signing ceremony held earlier this month.
+Wang Xixin, deputy dean and professor of law at Peking University Law School, and Benjamin Liebman (far left), Robert L. Lieff professor of law, spoke at the memorandum of understanding signing ceremony held earlier this month.
 Provided to China Daily

 "There's a lot of interest in developing joint research on issues like anti-trust regulations in China and the development of China's courts, but we don't have a specific research agenda going in," Liebman said.

 Other possible opportunities include joint publications and hosting joint seminars and forums.

 "In my view, the real goal and the strength of this relationship is the effort to work together on common issues," Liebman said.
 "It's not that we're studying them or they're studying us, but rather we're looking at common questions that face our countries and face the global legal framework together."